Accommodations Toolkit

 Accommodation:

 Separate setting (small group): Test setting is altered so the student is tested in a small group.
 The test administrator must be one who qualifies under Policy 2340.
-Instructional practice: Students who need smaller groups for instructional or assessment purposes are ones who may easily become distracted when in larger group settings.
-These students may benefit from an environment with fewer other students.
+Students who need smaller groups for instructional or assessment purposes are ones who may easily become distracted when in larger group settings.
+These students may benefit from an environment with fewer students.
 When to select: When the student benefits from a small group assessment environment.
 Notes for implementation:

 • Changes in instructional and assessment locations can benefit students who are easily distracted in large group settings and who concentrate best in a small group setting.